nestarz/esdev/README.md

 ## Config API

-You must create a `esdev.config.js` file at the root of your project (same directory as `index.html`).
+A `esdev.config.js` file at the root of your project (same directory as `index.html`) is used to configure the transformers and other esdev options.

 ```js
 module.exports = {